 We then used the Task Analysis method in collaboration with users to determine the different uses of the software.
 We were able to identify five user flows that helped us understand when the pain points occur.
 As we wanted to make sure we didn’t miss any relevant information before going forward in the design process, we conducted structured interviews during which we asked specific questions to complete our research.
 These methods helped us identify the main problems that users encounter and gave us an idea of the parts of the software we need to focus on.

 As we compiled the results, one of the concerns we wanted to address was the iconography.
 The user interface was not our priority, but we discovered that one of the usability problems was confusion around the meaning of icons.
 There was an icon navigation bar, but very few of the icons were used.
 Since there are many different functionalities in the software, the navigation bar was needed as a shortcut to work more productively.

 We decided to use the Card Sorting method that we adapted to an Icon Sorting method.
 Participants were asked to associate action words to an icon from a bank of various icons.
 This method helped us understand the meaning of specific terms in the software for users and clarify some terms that were confusing to them.
 From the insights we gained with the Icon Sorting method, we proceeded to an icon redesign, which reduced the execution time of tasks since.
-Several other changes were also made, which are presented in the interface below.
+Several other changes were also made, which are presented in the interface above.